johnvanderton/flysh/README.md

 ## How to use it ?

 The behind philosophy is willing to provide an easy to use and accessible tool.
-Any usage prerequires a bit of configuration as you need to define the scope of data first and to set up particular objects afterwards. **That's it!** This section does not summarize all the possibilities but tries to give you a common basis to anticipate more complex combinations.
+Any usage prerequires a bit of configuration as you need to define the scope of data first and to set up particular objects afterwards. **That's all!** This section does not summarize all the possibilities but tries to give you a common basis to anticipate more complex combinations.

 For concrete examples, please go to the `src/class/helpers` folder.
 Once in this directory, you can manually execute both `ClassLoader.ts`, `SimpleClassLoader.ts` classes by simply running the next command `node .\dist\out-tsc\index.js`.
-Note that the `index.js` file is the artifact generated after compiling the `index.ts` file; please refer to the **Contribute** section for more details.
+Note that the `index.js` file is the artifact generated after compiling `index.ts`.
+Please refer to the **Contribute** section for more details.

 ## Examples